-Developer Experience (DX) is the experience of using a developer using or extending your product (meant for developers), API, open-source code, or just about anything that has to do with developers.
+Developer Experience (DX) is the experience of using a developer tool or extending your product (meant for developers), API, open-source code, or just about anything that has to do with developers.
+It’s the equivalent of User Experience when the primary user of the product is a developer.

 As a consultant who helps businesses understand developers, this term DX is thrown around a lot and probably heavily discussed.
 It’s fun to see how the definition changes based on the context of a project/company or thoughts of the company’s CTO.